ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-messages.md

 You'll note that `defmt::println!("{:?}", b"Hello")` will print `[72, 101, 108, 108, 111]` rather than `"Hello"` and that the `{}` format specifier (`Display`) does not work.
 This is because the type of the literal is `&[u8; N]` and in Rust this type means "bytes"; those bytes could be ASCII data, UTF-8 data or something else.

-To print this you'll need to convert the slice `&[u8]` into a string (`&str`) using the `str::from_utf8` function.
+To print this you'll need to convert the slice `&[u8]` into a string (`&str`) using the [`core::str::from_utf8`](https://doc.rust-lang.org/stable/core/str/fn.from_utf8.html) function.
 This function will verify that the slice contains well formed UTF-8 data and interpret it as a UTF-8 string (`&str`).
-As long as we use ASCII data (printable ASCII characters) this conversion will not fail.
+We were careful to ensure that our three example messages were the same, and were all valid UTF-8, so we expect the conversion to always succeed.
+Why not try and see which bytes cause this conversion to fail?

 Something similar will happen with byte literals: `defmt::println!("{}", b'A')` will print `65` rather than `A`.
 To get the `A` output you can cast the byte literal (`u8` value) to the `char` type: `defmt::println!("{}", b'A' as char)`.